Staff & Leadership

 Originally from Puebla, Mexico, he joined CFL's Cooperative Development Program in 2016 as a Business Developer, where he had incubated worker cooperatives, provided technical assistance to operating businesses, and supported the development of organizations such as Coopportunity, Up & Go and Alianza CUSP.
 Juan holds a B.A. in International Relations from Universidad de las Américas Puebla; an M.A. in Public Administration and Public Policy from Tecnológico de Monterrey; and has taken executive courses in public administration at Harvard University, project management at Baruch College, and nonprofit leadership development at Columbia University.
 Juan lives in Staten Island with his wife and three Mexican-Russian-American children.

-Kristie Mancell, has been working in the field of positive youth development for 20 years.
-She has spent the past seventeen years in a series of supervisory roles in CFL's school-based programs.
+Kristie Mancell has been working in the field of positive youth development for over 20 years.
 Her experience in the field includes direct service, program administration, social group work and management training, and strategic planning.
-Ms. Mancell is currently a multi-site supervisor for CFL school-based programs as well as Program Director for CFL’s Sunset Park High School site, where she oversees all program components, supervises leadership staff for multiple public and private contracts, coordinates the in-school advisory program partnership, and leads weekly professional development for CFL staff and SPHS teachers.
+Ms. Mancell is currently a Division Director for CFL school-based programs overseeing 6 school partnerships.
 Ms. Mancell earned both a B.A. in Psychology and her M.S.W. at the University of Michigan.
-She also holds certifications from the Columbia Business School Developing Leaders for Nonprofit Professionals Program as well as Silberman School of Social Social Work Seminar in Field Instruction.
-Kristie is also an adjunct lecturer at CUNY School of Professional Studies in the Youth Studies Masters Program teaching the course Group Work with Youth.
+She also holds certifications from the Columbia Business School Developing Leaders for Nonprofit Professionals Program as well as Silberman School of Social Work Seminar in Field Instruction.
+Kristie has also been an adjunct lecturer at CUNY School of Professional Studies in the Youth Studies Masters Program teaching the course Group Work with Youth.

 Jhodessa Reimer is a program supervisor at Center for Family Life in Sunset Park.
 She holds an MSW from Hunter College School of Social Work and a BFA from North Carolina School of the Arts.
 In the 15 years she has been with CFL, she has held several roles including dance instructor, group leader, service learning coordinator, high school advisor, and program director.
 Currently, she oversees programming in four of CFL's schools.
 She is passionate about using the arts as a tool for community building, youth leadership development, and education reform.
 She enjoys camping, biking and croissants.
 She lives in Sunset Park with her family.